lord-byront/ML-mexico-city-bikes/README.md

 <img width="1124" alt="Screenshot 2025-04-05 at 11 20 23 p m" src="https://github.com/user-attachments/assets/60f0714f-b771-4b0d-8358-4cc22afe7d67" />

-# CONCLUSSIONS
+# CONCLUSIONS

-Some of the results may be significant for these use cases:

-Identification of high-demand areas.
-Areas with high concentrations of usage can be identified for the location of new stations or the adjustment of the size of current ones.
+Based on the analysis carried out with the different machine learning models, these are some of the areas of opportunity that we believe can be obtained by training and improving the algorithms presented.

+### *Bicycle Demand Prediction*
 Bicycle redistribution.
 Understanding which stations tend to be used together or share usage patterns can help with transport logistics and bicycle redistribution.

+### *Identification of high-demand areas*
+Areas with high concentrations of usage can be identified for the location of new stations or the adjustment of the size of current ones.

+### *Ride Duration Insights*
+Predicting trip duration, you could explore factors influencing ride length, such as distance, time of day, or user experience, indicating potential areas for service improvements.

+### *Targeted marketing*
-Targeted marketing: Understanding the demographics and patterns of users who use stations in a cluster can inform more effective marketing campaigns.
+Understanding the demographics and patterns of users who use stations in a cluster can inform more effective marketing campaigns.